South Korea's Kakao Entertainment Secures $966M Investment From Sovereign Wealth Funds - ExBulletin

 Kakao, however, did not name the sovereign wealth funds in his statement.
 GIC and PIF did not immediately comment.

-Shares of Kakao Corp rose 1% in early morning trading, outperforming a 0.2% rise in the broader market.
+Shares of Kakao Corp rose 1% in early morning trade, outperforming a 0.2% rise in the broader market (.KS11).

 “It is significant that we were able to secure funds of this magnitude at a time when the Korean and global markets are facing many uncertainties and investment sentiment is weak,” said Bae Jae-hyun, chief investment officer. from Kakao.

-Kakao Entertainment has a portfolio of businesses ranging from K-Pop — including artist management — to relatively inexpensive online shows, movies, and targeted content such as comics called webtoons and novels.
+Kakao Entertainment has a portfolio of businesses ranging from K-Pop – including artist management – to relatively inexpensive online targeted shows, movies and content such as comics called webtoons and novels.
 Serial Web.

 “Webtoons and web novels are regularly turned into hit dramas and other formats, so investors think it’s good value and a good time to invest in an IP holder,” said Kim Jin-woo, analyst at Daol Investment & Securities.